 Sustainable fisheries strategy

-It will pave the way for Queensland to have a world-class fisheries management system.
-It is the biggest fisheries reform in Queensland’s history and will ensure healthy fish stocks that will support thousands of Queensland jobs.
+The Queensland Sustainable Fisheries Strategy: 2017–2027 sets out the government’s reform agenda over 10 years, paving the way for a world-class fisheries management system.
+It’s the biggest fisheries reform in Queensland’s history and will ensure healthy fish stocks that will support thousands of Queensland jobs.

-The strategy outlines 33 actions to be delivered across 10 reform areas with specific targets that we want to achieve by 2020 and 2027.
+The strategy outlines 33 actions to be delivered across 10 reform areas, with specific targets that we want to achieve by 2020 and 2027.
 Actions include:

-- harvest strategies for each fishery,
+- harvest strategies for each fishery

-- satellite tracking on all commercial fishing boats,
+- satellite tracking on all commercial fishing boats

-- regional specific fishing rules and
+- regional-specific fishing rules

 - using new technologies more effectively.